Lessons from Avatar Grove

 In September 2019, Larry and I took a trip to Port Renfrew, a very small town on Vancouver Island, BC.
 It was our second visit to this tiny site, our second stay in a yurt at Soule Creek Lodge.
 It is one of my favorite places in the world.

 On our last day, we sought out Avatar Grove, an old growth forest that is within the traditional territory of the Pacheedaht First Nation and is home to a tree known as "Canada's Gnarliest Tree."
-Not sure of the age of this particular so-ugly-it's-beautiful being, but many of its neighboring trees are believed to be over a thousands of years old.
+Not sure of the age of this particular so-ugly-it's-beautiful being, but many of its neighboring trees are believed to be thousands of years old.
 Think about it.

 It is now March 2020, and we are facing a global crisis of the corona-virus pandemic, as well as ongoing struggles in the US (actually, across the globe as well) to support and preserve democracy.
 And hovering over it all is the climate emergency.
 All of these dire situations have massive communal effects.
 The only solution - to build, re-build, care for our communities.